Limp lifeless dull rusty. Leftovers, more like tree clutter than adornment.

 Or maybe the scraping a towhee makes when it’s tossing sticks and leaves under brush on a summer’s hunt.

-A little softer than the crunch of fancy tissue we bunch around a gift for someone’s birthday.
+A little softer than the crunch of fancy tissue we bunch around a present for somebody’s birthday.

-Yeah, the pin oaks shiver.
-And then they whisper to the wind.
+The pin oaks shiver with the breeze, then they whisper to the wind.

 photograph from january 18, 2020